Tests and procedures used to diagnose stomach cancer include:

 - A tiny camera to see inside your stomach (upper endoscopy).
 A thin tube containing a tiny camera is passed down your throat and into your stomach.
 Your doctor can look for signs of cancer.
 If any suspicious areas are found, a piece of tissue can be collected for analysis (biopsy).

 - Imaging tests.
-Imaging tests used to look for stomach cancer include computerized tomography (CT) scan and a special type of X-ray exam sometimes called a barium swallow.
+Imaging tests used to look for stomach cancer include computerized tomography (CT) scans and a special type of X-ray exam sometimes called a barium swallow.

 Determining the extent (stage) of stomach cancer

 The stage of your stomach cancer helps your doctor decide which treatments may be best for you.
 Tests and procedures used to determine the stage of cancer include: